 Consistent with trauma-informed environments, VDS focuses on the creation of a physically, emotionally, and socially safe environment by establishing a predictable environment with constant procedures, routines, and expectations.
 We also intensely focus on the creation of positive relationships between staff and students within our classrooms and through group and individual counseling.

-The Valley Day School is proud to be one of the few schools in the nation that have received certification in the Sanctuary Model of trauma informed care.
-The accreditation process lasted over three years.
-During that time, VDS redesigned their internal systems to create an organization committed to implementing the best practices for supporting growth and change through trauma informed care.
+The Valley Day School is proud to be one of the few schools in the nation that have received certification in the Sanctuary Model of trauma-informed care.
+The accreditation process lasted over three years, during which VDS redesigned its internal systems to create an organization committed to implementing the best practices for supporting growth and change through trauma-informed care.